Visit GOBelize on Social Media! (click the image below)

 - Organized & launched the first youth-run, youth-serving ASRH non-governmental organization in Belize, with graduated fellows serving as board members & staff

-- Modified the existing GOJoven youth leadership development model to create an English language program that trained 5 cohorts resulting in 47 new youth leaders, many community service providers, to improve ASRH & advocate for youth friendly services & comprehensive sexuality education
+- Modified the existing GOJoven youth leadership development model to create an English language program that trained 6 cohorts (from 2011 – 2019) resulting in 67 new youth leaders, many community service providers, to improve ASRH & advocate for youth friendly services & comprehensive sexuality education

 - Advocated to expand the UNDP target age for HIV-prevention education among out-of-school youth in response to data showing that younger adolescents are sexually active, and provided HIV prevention education to 4,100 out-of-school at-risk youth through the UNDP-funded “Youth Empowerment Project”, reaching the most remote communities